App Store Commissions: An ASC 606 Accounting Guide

 Steps:

-2. Note that this report contains settlements for payouts and refunds.
-Transaction Type = Charge is a standard settlement, and Transaction Type = Refund is a refund settlement.
+2. Note this report contains settlements for payouts and refunds.
+As such, Transaction Type = Charge is a standard settlement, and Transaction Type = Refund is a refund settlement.

 Steps:

-1. Identify settlements by filtering for Transaction Type = Fee.
-Use the Amount (Merchant Currency) as the amount to recognize.
-Negative values are fee refunds, and positive values are standard refunds.
+1. Identify settlements by filtering for transaction type = Fee; use the Amount (Merchant Currency) as the amount to recognize.
+Negative values are fee refunds and positive standard refunds.

 Key Insights and Best Practices